phronmophobic/blog/markdown/ui-model.md

 ## Generic Manipulation

-The key idea is that graphical elements are values.
+The main idea is that graphical elements are values.
 They can be manipulated and inspected on any thread without synchronization.
 Views are semantically transparent which facilitates serialization, network transmission, storage, and implementation in multiple languages and platforms.

 To support generic manipulation, membrane provides the following functions for inspecting any view: